amphp/parallel/docs/processes.md

 ---
-title: Processes
+title: Processes and Threads
 permalink: /processes
 ---
-`Process` simplifies writing and running PHP in parallel.
-A script written to be run in parallel must return a callable that will be run in a child process.
+The `Process` and `Parallel` classes simplify writing and running PHP in parallel.
+A script written to be run in parallel must return a callable that will be run in a child process (or a thread if [`ext-parallel`](https://github.com/krakjoe/parallel) is installed).
 The callable receives a single argument – an instance of `Channel` that can be used to send data between the parent and child processes.
 Any serializable data can be sent across this channel.
-The `Process` object is the other end of the communication channel, as it implements `Context`, which extends `Channel`.
+The `Context` object, which extends the `Channel` interface, is the other end of the communication channel.

-In the example below, a child process is used to call a blocking function (`file_get_contents()` is only an example of a blocking function, use [Artax](https://amphp.org/artax) for non-blocking HTTP requests).
+In the example below, a child process or thread is used to call a blocking function (`file_get_contents()` is only an example of a blocking function, use [`http-client`](https://amphp.org/http-client) for non-blocking HTTP requests).
 The result of that function is then sent back to the parent using the `Channel` object.
-The return value of the child process callable is available using the `Process::join()` method.
+The return value of the child process callable is available using the `Context::join()` method.

-## Child Process
+## Child process or thread

 ```php
 # child.php